castellanossfelipe/Airport-Connectivity-Visualization/README.md

 ## Overview

 This project uses proportional symbol mapping to visualize global airport connectivity.
 Each airport is represented by a bubble whose size reflects the number of outgoing routes, making it easy to identify major air travel hubs across continents.
+In order to develop the visualization, we relied on the [D3.js Graph Gallery's Bubble map instructions](https://d3-graph-gallery.com/bubblemap.html).

 ## Dataset

-We use a [Kaggle compilation of OpenFlights’ dataset](https://www.kaggle.com/datasets/ahmadrafiee/airports-airlines-planes-and-routes-update-2024?resource=download&select=airports.csv) containing over 10,000 data points across four CSVs:
+We used a [Kaggle compilation of OpenFlights’ dataset](https://www.kaggle.com/datasets/ahmadrafiee/airports-airlines-planes-and-routes-update-2024?resource=download&select=airports.csv) containing over 10,000 data points across four CSVs:

 - **`airlines.csv`** — Airline identifiers and info
 - **`airports.csv`** — Coordinates and metadata of each airport
 - **`airplanes.csv`** — Aircraft metadata (not central to this vis)
 - **`routes.csv`** — Origin-destination routes for commercial airlines

-_No data cleaning needed; data is already in usable form._
+_Data cleaning was minimal as no unusable data points are possible within the dataset.
+We simply reduced the columns of **`airports.csv`** and **`routes.csv`**._

 ## Visualization Description